 Nitrogen inflation is not restricted to specific tyres and can be used on any air filled tyre.

 The use of nitrogen inflation has the potential to provide better tyre performance (reduced pressure loss and extended tyre-life).
-The suitability of Nitrogen inflation is best discussed with your Tyre Dealer and judged on a case-by-case basis.
+The suitability of nitrogen inflation is best discussed with your Bridgestone technician and judged on a case-by-case basis.

 What is rolling resistance in a tyre?